 Definitely not true.
 In fact, this myth puts the cart before the horse.
 In a personal injury lawsuit, the injured party is suing for damages.
 As part of this damages award, the injured party can seek compensation for any unpaid or outstanding medical bills that resulted from treating the injury.

 The truth of this myth will vary from lawsuit to lawsuit.
 It is true that some lawsuits drag on for years; however, this long timeline is only typical for extremely complex personal injury lawsuits such as medical malpractice or class action claims.
-Most car accident claims or other personal injury claims are resolved within a one to three years.
-For more in depth information, you can read our “How long does my personal injury lawsuit take?” article.
+Most car accident claims or other personal injury claims are resolved within one to three years.
+For more in-depth information, you can read our “How long does my personal injury lawsuit take?” article.

 Generally, this is not true.
 Your insurance company will normally cover the cost of medical bills.
 Depending on the type of insurance policy and its limits, your insurance company may cover the cost of property damage minus the deductible amount.
 In any case where you are injured, however, you must seek recovery from the at-fault individual’s insurance company for pain and suffering and similar damages, which will require you to hire an attorney.